MohistMC/MohistWiki/developer/website-api.md

 ```

 * `mcversion`: The version of Mohist to get the builds for.
 Can be parsed using the _"Getting available versions"_ route.
-* `buildnumber`: The build number of the build to get.

 <details>
   <summary style="font-weight: bold">Example request</summary>